1. What are side effects of the MMR vaccine?

 The Centers for Disease Control and Prevention (CDC) states that serious allergic reactions to the vaccine occur in about one in a million doses.1 However, other severe side effects include deafness, long-term seizures, coma, lowered consciousness, permanent brain damage, and death.1 While the CDC states that these side effects are rare, the precise numbers are unknown.1 Additionally, the manufacturer’s package insert states, “M-M-R II vaccine has not been evaluated for carcinogenic or mutagenic potential, or potential to impair fertility.”4

-2. How are vaccine risks typically measured?
+2. How are risks of vaccine side effects measured?

 Figure 1: There are not enough subjects in clinical trials to prove that the measles vaccine poses less risk than measles.

 5. How accurate are epidemiological studies of the MMR vaccine?